 Is there anything worse in life than going to the doctor?
 There is — calling to make an appointment to see the doctor.
 But I digress.
 Visits to the doctor’s office are a special kind of hell for introverts.
 The rapid-fire questions, poking and prodding, and general invasiveness of the whole affair are all kinds of uncomfortable.
+They’re the kinds of things that, by definition, are hard for introverts.
 Unfortunately, it’s an incredibly necessary part of life, and as such, we have to learn how best to deal with it.

 Introverts Often Receive Substandard Healthcare

 A study carried out by the Netherlands Organization for Scientific Research revealed that introverts often receive substandard healthcare because they’re reluctant to speak up about physical problems.
 In fact, the study found that introverted heart failure patients were six times more likely than their extroverted counterparts to be in poor health.

 With doctor’s visits being so hurried these days, patients have to be assertive if they want the best standard of care.
 But since introverts often have trouble knowing what to say (thanks to issues with word retrieval), it can be extremely hard to speak up under that kind of pressure.

 However, protecting your health is vital — no matter how much you might feel like waiting it out, it’s imperative to seek out a physician when you’re ill.
 While I know the the whole idea may sound unpleasant, there are a few things you can do to make things as painless as possible.